Skip to main content

 In any case, when something extreme happens, several causes may be working in concert.
 We do know from historical records that only about one human lifetime ago our predecessors in North America hunted bison almost to extinction (Figure \(\PageIndex{3}\)).
 Now the large remaining populations of megafauna are in the seas.
 What is their fate?

-This page titled 13.1: Chapter Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.1: Chapter Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform.